-We assist thousands of people in The RNBT Family who are in need.
+We assist thousands of people who are serving or have served as Warrant Officers and below in the Royal Navy & Royal Marines, and their dependants, who find themselves in need or distress.
 Our aim is to help them enjoy a reasonable quality of life mainly by providing wide ranging financial assistance.
 We also care for older people in our own Care Home and Almshouse.

 Wide ranging financial help